Did you know…April is National Frog Month

 It’s a really neat time to not only watch amphibians but also gain a first hand look at their life cycles from egg to tadpole to adult and to learn about their habitat needs for both the breeding season (vernal pools, ponds, swamps) and the non-breeding season (forests, marshes).

-Here’s a site that has some ideas on How to Celebrate National Frog Month.
-If you’re up for a little challenge, we have a crossword puzzle on Frogs and Toads that you can try out too.
+If you’re up for a little challenge, we have a crossword puzzle on Frogs and Toads that you can try out.
 For the artistic ones, our coloring book has a couple of frog pages in it along with some fun facts about the animals.
 Every month is great for learning about Loudoun’s nature and our environment and this month is a wonderful time to focus in on amphibians!

 The Virginia Herpetological Society has an excellent online resource for calls of frogs and toads that we have in Virginia.
 So, if you’re out and about, taking a nature walk or running errands and hear frogs and toads calling give a go at identifying the species you hear and then, let me know and I’ll add the information to our Amphibian Monitoring Program database.
 I’m also working on gathering and making frog and toads call recordings from here in Loudoun so any locations you identify could really help with that.